jds2017/ALRails/README.md

 `rails db:migrate` will update the tables in the database.
 This is necessary when setting up, or when you add migrations to the project.

 `rails db:reset` will dump all the data out of the tables and then execute the `db/seeds.rb` file to populate the tables.
 This is useful when doing testing locally.
 When the state of the database is modified, use this command to rollback.

+`bundle exec erd` will generate an ER diagram to erd.pdf.

 Starting the application:
 -------